 - Provides habitat for small fish and other creatures

 - Filters pollutants and marine debris from entering our waterways.

 The native planting program has evolved as restoration priorities are changing to accommodate for future sea-level rise and increased storm activity.
 The Tampa Bay area ranks in the top ten globally for most vulnerable cities to sea level rise.
 A small amount of natural coastal habitat can result in huge savings when it comes to storm protection.
 According to coastalresilience.org, 0.5 square miles of restored wetland habitat will avert approximately $37-252 million in damages in the Tampa Bay area.

 Native planting projects are a tool for restoring our lost habitat and protecting our shorelines in the wake of a changing environment.
 Tampa Bay Watch utilizes native plants in a variety of restoration projects through community planting events and our Bay Grasses in Classes program.

-Here are a few of our plant species we use to restore a variety of habitats.
+Some of the plant species we use to help restore a variety of bay habitats